Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Also, does the animal require,

-That's really bad, isn't it?
+That's probably bad, isn't it?

-then it gets stuffed and put on display.
+Then it gets stuffed and put on display?

-No, let's not focus on that side of it.
+focus on that side of it.

-No, well, I mean, they just eat, yeah, they eat it and love it.
+No, well, I mean, they just eat.

 This is the kind of wolf that can definitely handle.